 National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Scheme (NDIS) provides support for eligible Australians with intellectual, physical, sensory, cognitive and psychosocial disability.

 People with disability have the right to have choice and control over their lives and the supports they receive.
 Through the NDIS, eligible people with disability will be able to access the reasonable and necessary supports they need, to achieve their goals and aspirations.

-The NDIS can help people with a disability to:
+The NDIS is intended to help people with a disability to:

 - access mainstream services and supports